djangopackages/djangopackages/docs/repo_handlers.rst

 How about cloning GitBlarg's repos so we can get a better view of the data?
 ===========================================================================

 The problem is that developers, designers, and managers will happily put gigabytes of data into a git/hg/svn/fossil/cvs repo.
-For a single project that doesn't sound like much, but when you are dealing with thousands of packages in a Packaginator instance the scale of the data becomes... well... terrifying.
+For a single project that doesn't sound like much, but when you are dealing with thousands of packages in a OpenComparison instance the scale of the data becomes... well... terrifying.
 What is now a mild annoyance becomes a staggeringly large problem.

 Therefore, pull requests on repo handlers that attempt to solve the problem this way will be summarily **rejected**.